hack-ink/subalfred/doc/src/user/cli/check.md

 }
 ```

-## STD Feature
+## Features
+You could check if all your runtime features' were enabled correctly in one command.

+### Episode 1
-As we know Substrate have two runtime ENVs, native and WASM.
+As we know Substrate has two runtime ENVs, native and WASM.

 If a runtime dependency is not pure no-std, we need to write:
 ```toml